huynhtrankhanh/CoqCP/docs/DisjointSetUnion.md

   end.
 ```

-Now that we have a scoring function, here are two rewrite rules that don't make the score worse.
+Now that we have a scoring function, here are three rewrite rules that don't make the score worse.

 **Rewrite rule 1:** Unite Unit (Unite a b) ⟶ Unite (Unite a b) Unit